 Notice of Admittance

-Notice of Admittance P-CSRT will acknowledge receipt of all applications and maintain all application information in strict confidence.
+Notice of Admittance will acknowledge receipt of all applications and maintain all application information in strict confidence.

 Participants can expect to hear a decision on their application around the second half of September from the date on which all application materials were submitted.